spacemeshos/post/cmd/postcli/README.md

 ```

 **An optional step to select best possible VRF nonce**
-Normally, when `postcli`initializates from the start to the end it will automatically pick the best vrf nonce.
+Normally, when `postcli`initializates from the start to the end it will automatically pick the best VRF nonce.
 The best means pointing to **the label with the smallest value**.
-It might be important in the future if we allow increasing POS data size, but it is not critical at the moment.
+This will avoid a longer initialization time when a node increases their PoST size in the future (not supported yet).

 Now, when `postcli` initializes in chunks, each subset will find a valid vrf nonce, which represents the local minimum in the inititalized subset.
-It's optimal to select the best one (the global minimum), but it's not critical.
+It is recommended to select the best one (the global minimum).

 The values of nonces are 128bit, represented as a 16B binary array in big endian.
 Given two nonces:
 ```
+NonceA = 12345
-nonceA = 0000ffda94993723a980bf557509773e
+NonceValueA = 0000ffda94993723a980bf557509773e
+NonceB = 98765
-nonceB = 0000488e171389cce69344d68b66f6b4
+NonceValueB = 0000488e171389cce69344d68b66f6b4
 ```
-`nonceB` represents the smaller value.
+`NonceB` is the global minimum since its value is smaller than the one of `NonceA`.

-The nonce and the label it points to is included in the post_metadata.json.
-It's currently up to the operator to find the best VRF nonce manually and copy the `Nonce` and `NonceValue` to the postdata_metadata.json on the target machine.
+The nonce (index) and noncevalue (the label) is included in the post_metadata.json.
+It is up to the operator to find the best VRF nonce manually and copy the `Nonce` and `NonceValue` to the postdata_metadata.json on the target machine.

 ### Remarks
 * `-id` and `-commitmentAtxId` are required because they are committed to the generated data.